 A demo shouldn't need to be longer than 4 minutes since you're just demonstrating a song unless you're creating in a style of music that involves a lot of freestyle jamming.

-A demo is usually sent to labels or similar companies by bands and artists looking for someone to help them take their marketing to the next level.
-Labels often want you to send unreleased material that is not finalized in case they want to officially re-record and release that song under their name.
+A demo is sent to labels or similar companies by bands and artists looking for someone to help them take their marketing to the next level.
+Labels often want you to send unreleased material that is not finalized in case they want to re-record and release that song under their name officially.

 For Song Pitches